 Roles and Interests

+Michael Christopher, PhD is a Professor for Pacific University's Clinical Psychology PhD program.
 Current research focuses on development and evaluation of integrated mindfulness and resilience training (Mindfulness-Based Resilience Training; MBRT) for high-stress cohorts, including first responders, combat veterans, and ER physicians.
 The lab is studying MBRT feasibility, mechanisms, and biological, behavioral, and psychological outcomes.
 We also have a long-standing interest in mixed-methods assessment of mindfulness.
-In the training clinic, I supervise PhD students, interns, and post-doctoral fellows.
+In the training clinic, he supervises PhD students, interns, and post-doctoral fellows.
 We primarily conceptualize treatment from a contextual behavioral science approach, integrating Acceptance and Commitment Therapy and mindfulness practice.

 Christopher, M. S., Hunsinger, M., Goerling, R., Bowen, S., Rogers, B., Gross, C. R., *Dapolonia, E., & Pruessner, J. (2018).
 Mindfulness-Based Resilience Training to reduce health risk, stress reactivity, and aggression among law enforcement officers: A feasibility and preliminary efficacy trial.
 Psychiatry Research, 264, 104-115.

-*Kaplan, J. B., Christopher, M. S., & Bowen, S. (in press).
+*Kaplan, J. B., Christopher, M. S., & Bowen, S. (2018).
 Dispositional mindfulness moderates the relationship between occupational stressors and perceived stress among law enforcement personnel.
-Journal of Police and Criminal Psychology.
+Journal of Police and Criminal Psychology, 33, 227-232.

 Schroeder, D. A., Stephens, L., *Colgan, D., Hunsinger, M., Rubin, D., & Christopher, M. S. (2018).
 A brief mindfulness-based intervention for primary care physicians: A pilot randomized controlled trial.
 American Journal of Lifestyle Medicine, 12, 83-91.